Alluxio/alluxio/docs/en/operation/Metastore.md

 [Not all](https://github.com/facebook/rocksdb/blob/7.2.fb/include/rocksdb/utilities/options_util.h#L22-L72)
-RocksDB configuration options are tunable via configuration files, these must be set using the property keys with the prefix `alluxio.master.metastore.rocks.inode` and `alluxio.master.metastore.rocks.edge` for the inode tables and `alluxio.master.metastore.rocks.block.meta` and `alluxio.master.metastore.rocks.block.location` for the block tables.
+RocksDB configuration options are tunable via configuration files, these must be set using the property keys with the prefix `alluxio.coordinator.metastore.rocks.inode` and `alluxio.coordinator.metastore.rocks.edge` for the inode tables and `alluxio.coordinator.metastore.rocks.block.meta` and `alluxio.coordinator.metastore.rocks.block.location` for the block tables.
 For any property key that is not set, the default RocksDB value will be used.
 The different options are described in the following section.